Lightning-AI/pytorch-lightning/docs/source/weights_loading.rst

 A LightningModule is no different than a nn.Module.
 This means you can load it and use it for predictions as you would a nn.Module.

+.. note:: To restore the trainer state as well use
+    :meth:`pytorch_lightning.trainer.trainer.Trainer.resume_from_checkpoint`.